Home > Europe > Ireland > Dublin Layover Guide: What to Do on an Overnight or Long Stopover

 Samuel Beckett Bridge

-Along the way, I couldn’t resist capturing photos of the iconic Jeanie Johnston, a replica of a 19th-century famine ship, and several statues, including the Linesman and Admiral Brown.
+Along the way, I captured photos of the iconic Jeanie Johnston, a replica 19th-century famine ship, along with several statues including the Linesman and Admiral Brown.

 The Janine Johnson